 This is also the bad news.
 As there are so many tools available, it can be difficult to determine what the right approach is for our organization.

 To help navigate through the available tools, let’s take a look at the Strategy Framework Canvas (SFC).
-The SFC is a unifying choice framework that guides us in selecting the appropriate strategy for the circumstances at hand and execute it effectively.
+The SFC is a unifying choice framework that guides us in selecting the appropriate Corporate Strategy for the circumstances at hand and execute it effectively.
 This model is particularly useful for large organizations that are now stretched across a more diverse and faster-changing range of business situations.

 This 54-slide presentation introduces 12 powerful business frameworks spanning both Strategy Development and Strategy Execution.
 Topics covered include: Porter's Five Forces, Product Lifecycle, Consumer Adoption Curve, BCG Matrix, SWOT, PEST, Marketing Mix, etc.